Elissa O'Sullivan

 and is need of behavior modification.

-A non-profit program where CHA Animal Shelter dogs are
+A non-profit program where shelter dogs were trained by

-become more adoptable and in turn, the dogs provide animal
+adoptable and in turn, the dogs provide animal assisted

 CHA Animal Shelter, Behavior Assessments and